VinceZK/Portal/docs/README.md

 Why not leverage these features?
 My experience tells me that most of data models are not perfect when born.
 They require to be adjusted along the lifetime.
 The more logic you put in the data model, the higher cost you will face in adjusting them.
-Just think about the data conversion if you adjust the key fields.
+Just think about the data conversion if you adjust some key fields.
-However, if you split the logic apart from the data model, you gain much more flexibility in adjusting them.
+However, if you split the logic apart from the data model, you gain much more flexibility in adjusting the model.
 That is not to say you should always avoid using them, but just suggest thinking twice.

 Accompanied with validation is the error handling.
 How you report the validation errors to the user gracefully?